NerdWalletOSS/dynamorm/docs/usage.rst

 Calling ``.query`` or ``.scan`` will return an ``ReadIterator`` object that will not actually send the API call to DynamoDB until you try to access an item in the object by iterating (``for book in books:``, ``list(books)``, etc...).

+The iterator object has a number of methods on it that can be used to influence its behavior.
+All of these methods are "chained methods", meaning that they return the iterator object such that you can change them together.

 Paging (``.last`` & ``.again``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^